jmnda-dev/fleetms/README.md

 # Fleetms

+## NOTE
-To start your Phoenix server:
+This project is a work in progress, see [Projects](https://github.com/users/jmnda-dev/projects/15/views/1) To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

+To reset database and seed sample data, run `mix seed`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.